Backend2121/LightNovelsDownloader/README.md

 # VisualNovelsDownloader
-Downloads visual novels from lightnovelpub.com
+Downloads light novels from lightnovelpub.com

 Using Undetected-chromedriver: